 Congratulations to Sarah Keer-Keer, the Public Engagement and Outreach Manager for the Wellcome Trust Centre for Cell Biology, who has been awarded the Tam Dalyell Prize for Excellence in Engaging the Public with Science.
-This annual award recognises an individual or group's work in fields including hosting school visits, talks and other public events or through publishing and broadcasting.

 New insights into how the cells in our bodies divide could improve our knowledge of a condition linked to cancer, a study suggests.

 An initiative is under way to develop new drugs for a devastating tropical disease that threatens almost 70 million people in Africa.

 Congratulation to Adrian Bird on his knighthood, awarded in the 2014 New Year Honours, for services to science.
 And further congratulations on the award of the BBVA international Frontiers of Knowledge prize for biomedicine, awarded "for his discoveries in the field of epigenetics", announced on 28 January.